SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-19-spectrum-singers-2024.md

 completely redeemed the experience for me.

-Meyer's poem, in Bernie's skillful translation, echoed the frustration, dread, and anxiety felt by all of us without power, who watch those with power stumble determinedly toward fascism and cruelty:
+Meyer's poem, in Bernie's skillful translation, echoed the frustration, dread, and anxiety felt by all of us _without_ power, when we watch those _with_ power stumble clumsily but determinedly toward fascism and cruelty:

 > Yet survives belief eternal
 > that the weak shall not forever